TytanRock/tytanrock.github.io/projects.md

 ## Hacking and Penetration Testing
 Recently, I've taken an interest in penetration testing and set up a kali machine to advance my understanding of it.
 I've been using the website [TryHackMe](https://tryhackme.com/) to learn various techniques and the tools used.
 My profile is available under the same username, [here](https://tryhackme.com/p/TytanRock).

+I've also begun work on a repository to increase my efficiency, developing tools that I find useful.
+It's kind of like metasploit, but tailored to what I'm doing, that repository is available [here](https://github.com/TytanRock/kali-scripts).

 <script src="https://tryhackme.com/badge/39868"></script>

 ## CAD-Work